 Dolphin watching is popular at nearby North Kessock and at Chanonry Point, Fortrose.

-Also a short drive away is Inshes Retail Park, which features a variety of retailers including a 24-hour Tesco superstore, garden centre, Matalan, Deichmann Shoes, Dunelm Mill, B&M and Hobby Craft.
+Also a short drive away is Inshes Retail Park, which features a variety of retailers including a 24-hour Tesco superstore, garden centre, Matalan, Deichmann Shoes, Dunelm, B&M and Hobby Craft.

-Inverness Retail Park (4 miles away) has a range of further big retail names including Next, Homebase, Argos, Boots, Superdrug, River Island and Outfit.
+Inverness Retail Park (4 miles away) has a range of further big retail names including Next, The Range, Argos, Boots, Superdrug, River Island and Outfit.